-rage
+Page

-Determination of the Commission 1
+Determination of the Commission - 1

-Statement of reasons of Chairman Parker, Vice-Chairman Alberger, and •
+Statement of reasons of Chairman Parker, Vice-Chairman Alberger, and

-Commissioners Moore and Bedell 3
+Commissioners Moore and Bedell - 3 - 7

-Statement of reasons of Commissioner Stern 7
+Statement of reasons of Commissioner Stern - 1

-Additional views of Vice Chairman Alberger and Commissioner Stern with 10

-respect to regional injury .
-19
+Additional views of Vice Chairman Alberger and Commissioner Stern with respect to regional injury - 19

-Information obtained in the investigation:
+Information obtained in the investigation: /

-Summary .
-Y-3
+Summary - A-1

+Introduction - A-3

-Description and uses
+Description and uses A-4

-U.S. Customs treatment: A-4
+U.S. Customs treatment:

-U.S. tariff 5
+U.S. tariff A-5

-Import quotas
+Import quotas A-6

-Section 22 fees

-Countervailing duties
+Countervailing duties A-7

-Nature and extent of LTFV sales
+Nature and extent of LTFV sales A-8

-The domestic industry - A-9
+The domestic industry A-9

-U.S. sugar beet growers and processors - Δ-10
+U.S. sugar beet growers and processors A-10

-Hawaiian sugar cane growers and millers - A-10
+Hawaiian sugar cane growers and millers A-10

-Mainland sugar cane growers and millers - A-10
+Mainland sugar cane growers and millers A-10

-Louisiana - A-10
+Louisiana A-10

 Florida

 Texas

-Puerto Rico sugar cane growers and millers
+Puerto Rico sugar cane growers and millers A-11

-Cane sugar refiners - A-11

-U.S. importers and sugar operators - A-12
+U.S. importers and sugar operators A-11

-Foreign producers - A-12
+Foreign producers A-12

 The European Community's Common Agricultural Policy for sugar

-Production controls - A-13
+Production controls A-13

-Price controls - A-14
+Price controls

-Import controls - A-14
+Import controls A-14

-High-fructose sirup - A-15
+High-fructose sirup A-15

-The European Community's "sugar mountain" - A-15
+The European Community's "sugar mountain" A-15

-Disposal of surplus sugar - A-16
+Disposal of surplus sugar A-16

-Intervention - A-16

-Export restitution - A-16
+Export restitution A-16

-Compulsory stocks - A-16
+Compulsory stocks A-16

-The International Sugar Agreement - A-16
+The International Sugar Agreement A-16

-GATT complaint on European sugar subsidies - A-17
+GATT complaint on European sugar subsidies A-17

-Regional injury considerations - A-17
+Regional injury considerations A-17

-Capacity utilization - V-18
+Capacity utilization A-18

-Financial performance of domestic producers - A-18
+Financial performance of domestic producers A-18

-United States Sugar Corporation - A-19
+United States Sugar Corporation A-19

-Gulf & WesternOkeelanta Sugar Division -A-19
+Gulf & Western-Okeelanta Sugar Division A-19

-Sugar Cane Growers Cooperative of Florida - A-20
+Sugar Cane Growers Cooperative of FloridaAtlantic Sugar Association A-20

-Atlantic Sugar Association - A-20
+ALIANLIC DUYAR ASSOCIACION A-ZI